lunar-vc/GEO-101-for-Developer-Tool-Startups/Rubrics/FullGeoRubric.md

 The final output of all these results should be a table with columns for Site, Marketing Content, Documentation, and Off Platform Activity

-# GEO (LLM Optimization) Scoring Rubric for Developer Tools
+# GEO (LLM Optimization) Scoring Rubric for Developer Tools Main Site

 ## Overall Score: ___/100 points